ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Related Work

 \citet{barrett2005tvoc} created a tool for translation validation in optimizing compilers, in order to guarantee invariance under optimizations.
-Later, \citet{kastner2018compcert} created a formally verified compiler for the C language, although the proofs were machine-assisted, which creates a potential bootstrap problem: the tools used for validation can only be validated by themselves, so no true root of trust can be established.
+Later, \citet{kastner2018compcert} created a formally verified compiler for the C language, although the proofs were machine-assisted, which creates a potential bootstrap problem: the tools used for validation can only be validated by themselves.
 Meanwhile, \citet{d2015correctness} detailed how even ``a formally sound, correctly implemented compiler optimization can violate security guarantees incorporated in source code.''
 Later, \citet{david2018simple} demonstrated how a bug in the Microsoft Macro Assembler can be exploited to introduce backdoors.